mhamzahashim/zbloggingx/content/posts/best-freelance-websites-for-beginners.md

 ## Best Freelance Websites for Beginners:

+Below is a list of some of the best freelancing websites every beginner can use to start freelancing and earn money.

 **Fiverr:**

 It is one of the best freelancing platforms and even I started my career from Fiverr.
 Fiverr was founded by **Micha Kaufman** and Shai Wininger, and was launched in February 2010.